Faculty can submit scholarship to Hope College Digital Commons by:

 This is the version of the article that is being submitted and has not yet been peer-reviewed.

 This is the version of the article that has been peer-reviewed and accepted, but does not feature the publisher's formatting.
 This is the final version before publishing.
-This generally does not include publisher's proofs.
+This generally does not include copy-editing and publisher's proofs/galleys.

 Publisher's Version / Version 3